AbigailSchidler/leetcode-prep/june-2025/june-17/notes.md

 Otherwise, this other solution uses the process of iterating through the `nums2` backwards, which makes it simpler having to only loop through the values in `nums2`.
 I noticed that they also had three variables declared, but instead of starting at 0, they started at the end of the range for each of the variables.

+## Problem 27: Remove Element (Easy)

+### Approach

+This problem was very simple.
+I chose to save the number of elements not equal to `val` in a variable `k` that is set to the length of `nums`, and subtracting whenever I find an occurence of `val`, but I could have also set `k` to 0 and incremented whenever I don't find an instance.
+I figured the first approach was better, however.

+When `val` was found in the `nums`, I used `pop(i)` to remove the element at index `i` from `nums`.
+To ensure that this worked after an element was removed, I iterated through `nums` backwards.
+This also ensured that all elements not equal to `val` would be found at the front of `nums`.

+### Initialization

+I only initialized one variable `k` set to the length of `nums`.
+I chose this approach because assuming I kept the same if branch in my code `if nums[i] == val`, I would need an `else` branch to increment `k` if `k` was initialized to 0.
+Setting `k` to `len(nums)` seemed like a cleaner approach with less branches.

+### Algorithm

+Because I was tasked to remove elements from `nums`, I chose to iterate through `nums` backwards so as to not disrupt the indexing in the for-loop.
+Within the loop, if I found `val` at the index `i`, I used `pop(i)` to remove the element from the list.
+If I were to iterate starting at index 0, this would have disrupted the loop and could have led to skipping values that should be removed.
+I also decremented the value of `k` whenever `val` was found in `nums`.
+At the end, I returned `k`.

+### Challenges

+The biggest challenge was understanding what constitutes something as being `in-place`.
+I was unsure if using `pop(i)` was a cheat code to removing the elements.
+Am I supposed to leave the size of `nums` unchanged, and still remove the elements somehow?
+I have to check other solutions.
+If not, I believe this solution I came up with is optimal.

+### Extra Notes

+Looking over solutions, I realized that using `pop(i)` is very costly, which can give me a runtime of `O(n^2)`.
+I need to use a two-pointer approach instead, where I leverage `k` to start at 0 and basically give the index position of the element that is not equal to `val`.
+I'm not actually deleting from the list!
+Instead I overwrite the first `k` elements of `nums` to hold all values that do not equal `val`.